-Subject to the provisions of "E" and "F" below, every employee in the Classified Service, employed on July 1, 1974, or subsequently, having a permanent or interim appointment as a result of blanketing-in, suspension of competitive examination or certification from an eligible list, who has served in his/her class for at least twenty-six (26) weeks at the step 1, or at least fifty-two (52) weeks at the 2, 3 or 4 steps, shall advance on the first day of the next succeeding biweekly pay period to the next higher step within the range prescribed herein for his/her class.
+Every employee promoted or hired on or after June 28, 2013, who has served in his/her class for at least fifty-two (52) weeks at step 1, 2, 3, or 4, shall advance on the first day of the next succeeding biweekly pay period to the next higher step within the range prescribed herein for his/her class.

-E. Step Advancement Transition Plan
+D. Step Advancement Transition Plan

-Effective June 21, 1996, newly hired employees and employees who receive a step advancement pursuant to paragraphs C or D of this Section, shall at the time of appointment for newly hired employees and at the time the step advancement becomes effective for employees receiving step advancements, be subject to the provisions of paragraph G of this Section for purposes of any further step advancements.
+Effective June 21, 1996, newly hired employees and employees who receive a step advancement pursuant to paragraphs C or D of this Section, shall at the time of appointment for newly hired employees and at the time the step advancement becomes effective for employees receiving step advancements, be subject to the provisions of paragraph F of this Section for purposes of any further step advancements.

-F. Performance-Based Step Advancement
+E. Performance-Based Step Advancement